 Sloppy Joe Sliders on Whole Wheat Rolls are mini-whole wheat dinner rolls filled with sloppy joe filling.
 The Whole Wheat rolls are mixed and kneaded in a bread machine, then shaped by hand and baked in a conventional oven.
-You can always a stand mixer or mix by hand if you don’t have a bread machine.
+(Scroll to the bottom of the page for that recipe.)
+You can always use a stand mixer or mix by hand if you don’t have a bread machine.

 Sloppy Joes are on my short list for quick and easy meals.
 Cheap too!
 And kids love them, especially when they get to help.